MG Links

 R&S Coachbuilts of London supply and fit complete kits or replacement parts for the original (that is, aftermarket) Webasto folding roof.

 Moss Motors - Europe at the top and USA at the bottom, with free snail-mail and on-line (USA only) catalogues.
-Also their British Motoring on-line magazine.
+Also their Moss Motoring on-line magazine.

 Fancy having a stained glass window of your MG?